Last Updated on

 Just hours away from major cities like; Harrisburg, Rochester, Hershey and Baltimore, Watkins Glen hides in a small town boating town.

-In fact, if you were traveling past Watkins Glen, one might not even know the beauty that lies above the park entrance.
+In fact, if you were traveling past Watkins Glen State Park, you might not even know the beauty that lies above the park entrance.

 Things to Do